- The Real Economics of Quality

 The Real Economics of Quality

 Here’s the truth: The cost of fixing a bug increases exponentially the later it’s found.
 According to research, a bug caught in the development phase costs 15 times less to fix than one found after the product is launched.
-For a startup, this can mean the difference between a successful product and one that fails in the market.
+For a startup, or in the case of Knight Capital, this can mean the difference between a successful product and one that fails in the market.

 Why Outsource QA Engineers?
 The Strategic Advantage